How To Stop Dog Barking & Teach Your Dog To Be Quiet On Command

 2. You have to praise him at other times throughout the day when he is naturally being quiet on his own too (even when there’s nothing to get him barking).

-The idea is simply to get your dog used to what the word “quiet” means.
-You’re teaching him to be quiet and stop barking over time.
+The idea is simply to get your dog used to what the word “Quiet” means.
+It’s a slow process of teaching him to be quiet and to stop barking over time.

-TIP: If your dog mostly barks at the doorbell, here are my best tips to stop that form of dog barking.
+If your dog mostly barks at the doorbell, here are our best tips to stop that type of dog barking.

-Here are some other dog owners’ tips on training your dog to be quiet:
+Some other dog trainers’ tips for teaching your dog to be quiet: